 “BOEM continues the process of approving the construction of over 3,000 turbines off the east coast in an area greater than the size of Connecticut in critical whale habitat and migration zones,” said David Stevenson, Founder of ACOP.
 “The agency admits they have inadequate data on operational noise that could drive whales out of the lease areas into surrounding major shipping channels.
 The whales feed near the surface, and vessel strikes are a major cause of mortality.
 BOEM needs to take a multi-year pause to answer this and many other uncertainties before approving these large industrial projects.”

 If you have any questions or would like to schedule an interview, please contact:

 # # #

-The Caesar Rodney Institute (CRI)is a non-partisan Delaware-based public policy think tank committed to protecting individual liberties.
+The Caesar Rodney Institute is a 501(c)(3) nonprofit, nonpartisan Delaware-based public policy think tank committed to protecting individual liberties.
 We create fact-based analyses to help Delawareans make more informed decisions.
 We envision a Delaware where all Delawareans are empowered to make informed decisions that best enable them to pursue their aspirations and achieve their goals. www.CaeserRodney.org.